Shaunak2003/ie1-basic-stats/README.md

 1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.

-2. Run `ant compile` to compile Basic Statistics.
-The compiled class files will be in the *bin* directory.
+3. Run `ant` to compile Basic Statistics.

+4. The compiled Basic Statistics class files will be in the `bin` directory.
-4. Run `ant test` to run all Basic Statistics unit tests.

-5. Run `ant -lib lib/ test` to run all Basic Statistics unit tests.
+5. Run `ant test` to run all Basic Statistics unit tests.

 #### How to run Basic Statistics from the terminal:

+How to run Basic Statistics (from the terminal):

-1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStats`.
+1. After building the project (i.e., running `ant`), cd into the `bin` directory and run: `java BasicStats`.
 The application's GUI will show up.

-#### Program features:
-* Displays a set of entered numbers.
-* Computes the mean of the set of numbers.
-* Computes the median of the set of numbers.
-* Computes the mode of the set of numbers.

 Program features:
 * Displays a set of entered numbers.